rsnpj/notes-site/notes/Year_2/Software_Engineering/Software_Design/Architectural_Style.md

 -   Synchronicity (interdependence of actions and states)

--   Binding time (when is the identify of a partner established)
+-   Binding time (when is the identity of a partner established)

 Data issues are classified using: